Fremont Reds: History

 The Fremont Green Sox finished in third place as the 1939 Ohio State League returned to a six–team league.
 Fremont again qualified for the playoffs with a regular season record of 66–63, playing under returning manager Chappie Geygan, finishing the regular season 1.5 games behind the first place Findlay Oilers.
 The Green Sox lost in first round of the playoffs, as the eventual champion Lima Pandas beat Fremont 2 games to 1.

-The Fremont Green Sox finished in last in the 1940 Ohio State League.
-With a 43–75 regular season record under managers Ray Caldwell and Luke Sewell, Fremont placed 6th in the six–team league.
-Fremont finished the season 41.5 games behind the 1st place Lima Pandas.
+The Fremont Green Sox finished in last place in the 1940 Ohio State League.
+With a 43–75 regular season record under managers Ray Caldwell and Luke Sewell, Fremont placed sixth in the six–team league.
+Fremont finished the season 41.5 games behind the first place Lima Pandas.

 In their final season of play, the 1941 Fremont Green Sox won the Ohio State League Championship.
-With a record of 67–34 record under returning manager Chappie Geygan, Fremont finished the regular season in 1st place, as the league held no playoffs.
-Fremont was 4.0 games ahead of the 2nd place Mansfield Braves in the final standings.
+With a record of 67–34 record under returning manager Chappie Geygan, Fremont finished the regular season in first place, as the league held no playoffs.
+Fremont was 4.0 games ahead of the second place Mansfield Braves in the final standings.
 Fremont pitcher Lloyd Fisher led the Ohio State League with an 18–3 record.
 Fischer was traded to the Brooklyn Dodgers for two players and cash.

 After the 1941 season concluded, the Ohio State League ceased play until 1944 due to World War II.
 Fremont did not field a franchise in the league when the Ohio State League reformed in 1944.
 Fremont, Ohio has not hosted another minor league team.

-Ballpark
+The ballpark

-The Fremont Reds and Fremont Green Sox teams played home games at Anderson Field.
+The Fremont Reds and Fremont Green Sox teams hosted home minor league games at Anderson Field.
+Today, the site is still in use as a public park.
 In 1996, three youth league fields were built on the site of Anderson Field.
-Today, the site is called Anderson Fields, located at 1313 Oak Harbor Road, Fremont, Ohio.
+Today, the site is called "Anderson Fields," located at 1313 Oak Harbor Road in Fremont, Ohio.